rapid7/re2-java/README.md

     new RE2("abc?") matcher "abc and abc ab ab" map( _.group ) foreach println

-**NOTE**: `RE2Matcher` object maintains a pointer to a char buffer that is used in C++ stack to manage the current string, in order to avoid a copy for each iteration.
+**NOTE 1**: `RE2Matcher` object maintains a pointer to a char buffer that is used in C++ stack to manage the current string, in order to avoid a copy for each iteration.
 For this reason, `RE2Matcher` object implements AutoCloseable interface, to be used in `try-with-resource` statement.
 Close method is called in `finalize()`, so garbage collector will ensure (sooner or later) to free the memory.
 This is the same pattern that has been used for
 `RE2` object, but, usually, `RE2` regex are compiled and then used multiple times while `RE2Matcher` objects